 The skies began to lighten and the water began to calm.

 I was finally pulled away from the center mast by Lady Sonea.
-Despite my objections she pulled me into the cargo hold where I fell asleep next to those upside down turtles.
+Despite my objections she took me into the cargo hold where I fell asleep next to those upside down turtles.

-When I woke, the ship was coming into the very small harbor of New Stormwind and the sun was rising on the horizon.
+When I woke, the ship was coming into the very small harbor of Stormhaven.
+The sun was rising on the horizon.
 The others on the ship had varied responses to the night before.
 Some of them agreed with my concern, while others laughed at us and commented that they’d been through storms far worse before.

 Lady Sonea and I departed shortly after the ship was harnessed to the main dock.
 A small parade of supplies, soldiers, and animals followed us up the cliffside and into the stone walls of the city.
-The heavy stone walls looked charred and cracked in many places and I pointed it out to Lady Sonea.
+Many of the city’s solid structures looked charred and cracked.

-“These are the walls of Stormwind,” she replied.
+“These are the walls that withstood the assault of the Yunai,” Lady Sonea explained.
 “These were standing here the day the city was sacked.
-They survived the First War and the Second.
+They survived the First Invasion and the Second.
 Many of the stone structures survived in some fashion or another.
 The rest of the city didn’t fare so well.”

-At the end of the harbor, just inside the great wall, There was a large sign that directed “Survivors of Stormwind” to travel in a different direction.
+At the end of the harbor, there was a large sign that directed “Survivors of Stormhaven” to travel in a different direction.
 I looked to Lady Sonea and she gave me a slight nod to confirm my unspoken question.
 “You’ll want to visit them to get things in order.”

 “What about you?”

 She grinned.
-“I was already in Dalaran when the First War began.
-My family escaped to Lordaeron.
+“I was already in Udiria when the First War began.
+My family escaped.
 I don’t have anything to see them about.”